Emergency Student Fund

 There are currently no Emergency Student Fund funding efforts.
 Please check our website for future Emergency Student Funds.

-The Institute always welcomes additional contributions for the Emergency Student Fund so that it can respond quickly to help international students when disasters and emergencies in their home countries threaten to jeopardize the completion of their studies.
+The Institute always welcomes additional contributions for the Emergency Student Fund so it can respond quickly to help international students when disasters and emergencies in their home countries threaten to jeopardize the completion of their studies.

 In response to specific emergencies, IIE will issue a call for nominations to the Emergency Student Fund.
 Emergency grants are awarded to post-secondary international students matriculated at accredited educational institutions outside their home countries whose sources of support have been impacted by natural disaster or other crises.Learn more